adamstokes10/delta_jr/README.md

 my goals for this:

-- learn communication between hardware
+- learn communication between hardware, and interfacing with camera
 - learn PID implemenentation and practical tuning
 - learn practical inverse kinematics